-We recorded a provision for income taxes in the amount of \$324,265 during the three months ended February 28, 2022 compared to \$0 during the three months ended February 28, 2021.
-We have net operating losses that we believe are available to us to offset any income tax liability that may arise under Section 280E of the Code because we are a cannabis company.
+We recorded a provision for income taxes in the amount of \$519,085 during the three months ended August 31, 2022 compared to \$328,340 during the three months ended August 31, 2021.
+Although we have net operating losses that we believe are available to us to offset this entire tax liability, which arises under Section 280E of the Code because we are a cannabis company, as a conservative measure, we have accrued this liability.